Code-Institute-Submissions/laila-ba-Ghibli-Theories/README.md

   c.
 As a first time user, i want to find the UI eye-catching, clear and aesthetically pleasing.

   - Returning visitor Goals

+  a.
+As a returning visitor, i want to be able to contact the webistes owner for any questions.

+  b.
+As a returning visitor, i want to be able to manage my own posts either by editing or deleting them.

+  ## Strategy

+  As the creator of this site